 What can I expect from a treatment?

-The first 15 minutes of a treatment consists of an intake.
-I may look at your tongue, take your pulse, and ask (sometimes, seemingly unrelated) questions about your body.
-This gives me information to form a diagnosis or to see how well you responded to the previous treatment.
+Before or during a treatment, I may look at your tongue, take your pulse, and ask (sometimes, seemingly unrelated) questions about your body.
+This gives me information to form the proper diagnosis or to see how well you responded to the previous treatment.
 After the intake, you receive acupuncture, which entails relaxing for a while.
 Many people drift off to sleep.
 I may take some needles out/put others in, perform moxibustion (see below) or another modality of Chinese Medicine.
 I always explain a technique/modality and obtain permission from a person before performing it.
-Once the treatment is finished, I will remove the needles, perform bodywork, and may review nutritional/lifestyle suggestions, vitamin/herb recommendations, or stretches/movement therapies.
+Once the treatment is finished, I will remove the needles and may review nutritional/lifestyle suggestions, vitamin/herb recommendations, or stretches/movement therapies.
 A treatment typically lasts 1 hour but may be longer or shorter depending on what is needed.

 Why does a Facial Rejuvenation Session cost more than a regular Acupuncture session?